Space-papaya/PICZL/docs/source/getting_started.rst

 Getting Started
 ================

-1. Create a clean conda environment with fixed dependencies
+1. Create conda environment with fixed dependencies
 -----------------------------------------------------------

 You want to set up all core dependencies before installing your package.
 We strongly recommend using a conda